bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 BokehJS uses a series of visual baseline comparison tests.
 These tests help make sure that Bokeh's visual output is consistent with the output expected by design.

-In the background, BokehJS' testing suite runs a headless browser and takes screenshots of the browser's output.
-The testing suite then compares the visual output to each test's dedicated baseline files.
+In the background, BokehJS' testing framework runs a headless browser and takes screenshots of the browser's output.
+The testing framework then compares the visual output to each test's dedicated baseline files.

 Each test in ``test:integration`` consists of two types of baseline comparison:

 Textual baseline comparison
-  For each test, the testing suite compares the pixel location of certain elements in the visual output to pixel locations in a baseline file.
+  For each test, the testing framework compares the pixel location of certain elements in the visual output to pixel locations in a baseline file.
 The pixel locations are a set of bounding boxes.
 They are stored as plain text in each test's ``.blf`` files.

 Visual baseline comparison
   For each test, the testing suite does a pixel-by-pixel comparison of a screenshot